 Velocity’s business model also provides sale of suppliers’ products with flexible terms, depending on the specific needs of the supplier.

 “Today’s launch marks the beginning of a unique business model supporting the Semiconductor Device and Equipment market,” said Dennis Riccio, Principal of Velocity SE.
-“We expect to add many new products to our offering, prior to Silicon West in July.”
+“We expect to add many new products to our offering, prior to the Semicon West Trade show being held at the Moscone Center, San Francisco in July 8th through the 10th.”

 About Velocity Semiconductor Equipment

-Based in Austin, Texas, Velocity Semiconductor Equipment is an innovator of advanced value chain solutions for both manufacturers and suppliers in microelectronics, medical, solar cell and flat panel display industries.
+Based in Austin, Texas, Velocity Semiconductor Equipment is an innovator of advanced value chain solutions for both manufacturers and suppliers in Semiconductor Equipment and Solar Equipment industries.
 We offer a flexible, efficient and cost effective channel for buying and selling manufacturing goods and services, and feature a powerful e-commerce platform to deliver always-on global reach, breadth and speed.
 For customers with specific volume or strategic sourcing strategies, Velocity offers secure, private Extranets.
 Manufacturers can choose offerings from our growing network of proven, certified partners, or select those that we develop ourselves to support emerging technologies or meet unfilled market needs.

+Velocity has joined the Fab Owners Association based in Silicon Valley and will be attending the quarterly meeting hosted by IBM in Burlington, Vermont on May 7th and 8th.